ricardo-shinoda/hundredDaysOfCode/classes/91-toDoList.md

 4 - [x] Print the number of initial attempts
 5 - [x] Add an input with "Make a guess: "
-6 - [x] Maybe add an for loop with the number of guesses chosen on the level of the game 7 - [xgi] Add an if statement saying that is "Too high", "Too low" or "You got it!
+6 - [x] Maybe add an for loop with the number of guesses chosen on the level of the game 7 - [x] Add an if statement saying that is "Too high", "Too low" or "You got it!
 The answer was xx."